EQAR/deqar-docs/docs/report_data.md

 ### Programme Details

 * **Workload expressed in ECTS Credits\*** (<code>programme[n].workload_ects</code>; conditionally required; string)
   The workload as number of ECTS credits for programmes that do not lead to a full degree (i.e. micro credentials) must be provided to indicate the volume of learning.
-For programmes that do not bear ECTS, the workload could be calculated using the following tool ECTS calculator.
+For programmes that do not bear ECTS, the workload could be calculated using the following tool: [ECTS calculator](https://www.germangradecalculator.com/ects-calculator/).

     This field is **required** for programmes not leading to a full degree (e.g. micro-credentials) and optional otherwise.